-Amy Bloom is the author of numerous books, including the memoir In Love: A Memoir of Love and Loss (Random House, 2022); the novels Away, Lucky Us, and White Houses; and the short story collection Where the God of Love Hangs Out.
-She has been a nominee for both the National Book Critics Circle Award and the National Book Award, and her stories have appeared in Best American Short Stories, The O. Henry Prize Stories, and numerous anthologies.
+Amy Bloom is the author of numerous books, including the novels I’ll Be Right Here (Random House, 2025), Away, Lucky Us, and White Houses; the memoir In Love: A Memoir of Love and Loss; and the short story collection Where the God of Love Hangs Out.
+Her stories have appeared in Best American Short Stories, The O. Henry Prize Stories, and numerous anthologies.
 Bloom lives in Connecticut and teaches creative writing at Wesleyan University.

 Photograph by Elena Seibert.